The Oak Circle, DUEF’s undergraduate giving society, creates a pattern of giving allowing brothers to help brothers.

 The Oak Circle is the primary medium for undergraduate giving for the Delta Upsilon Educational Foundation.
 It is the perfect way for undergraduate members and their families to contribute to Delta the DUEF’s annual fund.

 The Oak Circle was developed in 2001 by Brother Aaron Clevenger, Central Florida '97, while he was serving as the Foundation's Director of Development.
 He envisioned a program that would educate DU undergraduates of the importance of financial giving to the Fraternity and to create a pattern of giving that extends as they become an alumnus, which remains the program's purpose to this day.

 The Oak Circle name was derived from the Oak that is located on the Convention Banneret.
 The Convention Banneret's principal charge is the oak tree whose trunk and branches show the relationship of the chapters to the General Fraternity.
 Since its inception, the Oak Circle has grown each year, producing scholarships for our undergraduate brothers.

 The Oak Circle Scholarship recipients are chosen annually from the scholarship applicants by the Oak Circle Scholarship Committee.
-Recipient receives a scholarship to attend UIFI and a recognition certificate.
-To apply for an Oak Circle Scholarship, click here.
+Recipient receives a scholarship to one of DU's award-winning educational programs or the Undergraduate Interfraternity Institute.